-The issuer's sound credit strength combined with governance and cover pool support result in the highest rating.
+The issuer's credit strength combined with governance and cover pool support result in the highest rating.
 Market risks are moderate.
-Sound credit quality from domestic, residential and low loan-to-value cover assets.
+Sound credit quality of the cover pool with granular, low loan-to-value domestic residential mortgage secured loans.

 Rating action